Small commodities traders scramble for new lenders

 Official data is hard to come by, but George estimated that European banks’ share of the global commodities trade finance business has shrunk from around 75 percent to 50 percent over the past few years.

-The gap is being partly filled by new players such as his own firm, which plans to boost its trade finance to around $4 billion this year from $2.8 billion in 2011, Asian banks such as China Construction Bank and Middle Eastern players including First Gulf Bank FGB.AD.
+The gap is being partly filled by new players such as his own firm, which plans to boost its trade finance to around $4 billion this year from $2.8 billion in 2011, Asian banks such as China Construction Bank and Middle Eastern players including First Gulf Bank.

-But these new players operate on a much smaller scale, often offering just $5 million at a time for multi-million dollar deals, according to Michael Rolfe, global head of commodity trade finance at UniCredit (CRDI.MI).
+But these new players operate on a much smaller scale, often offering just $5 million at a time for multi-million dollar deals, according to Michael Rolfe, global head of commodity trade finance at UniCredit.

 “What is changing is the number of banks participating in revolving credit facilities.
 The list is getting longer as participation mounts from new banks that are smaller than the usual core players,” he told Reuters.